LearnOnDemandSystems/docs/lod/lab-advisor.md

 ## Frequently Asked Questions

-- **Q**: What resources can Lab Advisor provide recommendations for?
+- Q: What resources can Lab Advisor provide recommendations for?

-  **A**: Lab Advisor scans lab profiles and reports issues found with lab profile configuration and components used in lab profiles.
+  A: Lab Advisor scans lab profiles and reports issues found with lab profile configuration and components used in lab profiles.

-- **Q**: Which lab profiles will lab advisor show me on my dashboard?
+- Q: Which lab profiles will lab advisor show me on my dashboard?

-    **A**: Lab Advisor can report on lab profiles that are configured on your user account on the _Managed Organizations_ tab.
+    A: Lab Advisor can report on lab profiles that are configured on your user account on the _Managed Organizations_ tab.

-- **Q**: What information can the lab advisor recommend?
+- Q*: What information can the lab advisor recommend?

   **A**: Lab Advisor can provide recommendations for the following categories: